lilanastesha/brain-games/README.md

 ## Hexlet tests and linter status:
 [![Actions Status](https://github.com/lilanastesha/frontend-project-44/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/lilanastesha/frontend-project-44/actions) <a href="https://codeclimate.com/github/lilanastesha/frontend-project-44/maintainability"><img src="https://api.codeclimate.com/v1/badges/eaa7bd682f7b4af42f7a/maintainability" /></a>
-# Hi, my name is Anastasia and this is my first project
 ### Description
 Set of 5 mathematical games.
 You must answer correctly three times in a row to win each game.
 If the answer is wrong, you can start any game again.
 #### Games: